 We want to make sure you're ready when you graduate and that the knowledge you gain from your Delta degree is top-notch.

-Utilize appropriate problem solving and critical thinking abilities to carry out an established patient plan of care under the supervision of a physical therapist.
+Utilize appropriate critical thinking abilities to carry out an established plan of care under the supervision of a physical therapist.

 We think it's important to know how we're doing so we can continually improve our programs – collegewide.
 We work really hard to give our students the best possible education.
 So, we annually evaluate and show you what we find out.

-Total percent of candidates in graduation class who took the NPTAE and passed.
+Total percent of candidates by graduation year who took the NPTAE and passed.